-The Master Programme in the Humanities, specialising in Classical Archaeology and Ancient History, is one of the international Master's programmes offered by the Faculty of Arts.
-The full programme runs over two years and is worth 120 credits, but students can also choose to complete the programme in one academic year, leading to a Master of Arts, 60 credits.
+The Master's Programme in the Humanities, specialising in Classical Archeology and Ancient History, is one of the international Master's programmes offered by the Faculty of Arts at Uppsala University.
+The full programme runs over two years and is worth 120 credits, but you can also choose to complete the programme in one academic year, leading to a Master of Arts, 60 credits.

-The programme contains both obligatory and elective courses.
-The Department of Archaeology and Ancient History normally offers four or five courses in Archaeology, Classical Archaeology and Egyptology every term.
-You can also choose courses from other subjects, if you want to broaden your education further.
+The programme contains both compulsory and elective courses.
+The Department of Archaeology and Ancient History normally offers four or five courses in Archaeology, Classical Archaeology and Egyptology every semester.
+You can also choose courses from other subjects at the University if you want to broaden your education.

 The programme leads to a Master of Arts (120 credits) with Classical Archaeology and Ancient History as the main field of study.
-It is also possible to graduate after one academic year with a Master of Arts (60 credits) with Classical Archaeology and Ancient History as the main field of study.
+It is also possible to graduate after one academic year with a Master of Arts (60 credits).

-The Master Programme in the Humanities, specialising in Classical Archaeology and Ancient History, starts with the mandatory course Cosmopolitan Pasts (7.5 cr.).
-It runs at 50% of a full-time study load and you will take the course together with students from the Master Programme in the Humanities, specialising in Classical Archaeology and Ancient History from both campuses (Uppsala and Visby).
+The first compulsory course is Cosmopolitan Pasts (7.5 credits).
+It runs at 50% of a full-time study load and you will take the course together with students from the Master's Programme in the Humanities, specialising in Egyptology (Uppsala) or Archaeology (Uppsala and Visby).

-Apart from this, you have the opportunity to design your education according to your own interests.
-At the beginning of your first semester, you will establish an individual study plan (ISP) together with the programme coordinator or director of studies.
-At that time, you will decide how to plan your studies: which courses to take, when to write your thesis project, etc. The ISP is revised every semester, or, if needed, more often.
+You will design your education according to your own interests.
+At the beginning of the first semester, you will establish an individual study plan (ISP) together with the programme coordinator or director of studies.
+At that time, you will decide how to plan your studies: which courses to take, when to write your Master's thesis, etc. The ISP is revised every semester, or more often if needed.

 The department offers a number of courses, which normally run at 50% of a full-time study load.
-The idea behind this is that you should read two courses in parallel, or read one course while working on your thesis project.
+The idea behind this is that you should read two courses in parallel, or read one course while working on your Master's thesis.

-Apart from the courses offered by the department, which vary from term to term over a two-year cycle, you can choose to take an internship (worth 7.5 and/or 15 cr.), or take courses individually tailored to suit your needs.
-You may also take courses offered by other departments at the university.
+Apart from the courses offered by the Department, which vary from semester to semester over a two-year cycle, you can choose to take an internship (worth 7.5 and/or 15 credits), or take courses individually tailored to suit your needs.
+You may also take courses offered by other departments at the University.

-Most of the department’s courses are offered both in Uppsala and in Visby, but some are only given at one campus.
+Most of the courses provided at the Department are offered both in Uppsala and in Visby, but some are only given at one campus.

-The 45 credit thesis project is divided up and written over several terms.
-You can choose to devote your full attention to the project, or read a course at the same time.
-Most courses are given in English, but you can choose to write your thesis either in English or in Swedish.
+You will write a 45-credit Master's thesis.
+It is divided up and written over several semesters.
+You can choose to devote your full attention to the thesis, or read a course at the same time.

 Courses within the programme

-You can choose how to organise your studies yourself, after consulting the Director of Studies.
-Below you can see one example of how the course work can be organised for the full, two-year programme.
+You can choose how to organise your studies yourself, after consulting with your programme coordinator or the director of studies.
+Below you can see one example of how the courses can be organised for the full-time two-year programme.

-Term 1 Cosmopolitan Pasts, 7.5 credits (obligatory) Writing course, 3.5 credits (obligatory) Elective courses corresponding to 15 credits
+Semester 1 Cosmopolitan Pasts, 7.5 credits (compulsory) The Craft of Research, 7.5 credits (compulsory) Elective courses corresponding to 15 credits

-A Master of Arts degree, specialising in Classical Archaeology and Ancient History, makes you eligible for further PhD studies in this field.
+With a Master of Arts degree, specialising in Classical Archaeology and Ancient History, you are qualified for further PhD studies in this field.
 Previous students have found work as archaeologists, museum curators and educators, investigators for the public sector, aid workers, tour leaders and guides, cultural writers, and researchers and lecturers at universities.